kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

         name: db-app
         namespace: demo
     ```
+    The generated `db_name` for the above example will be: `k8s.-.demo.db-app`.
+If cluster name is empty, it is replaced by "`-`".

 - `pluginName` : `optional`.
 Specifies the name of the plugin to use for this connection.
     Default plugin name is `postgres-database-plugin`.